demandio/ember-prerender/README.md

 Once Ember Prerender is working with your project, you'll probably want to enable prerendering for certain user agents (e.g. web crawlers) while serving Javascript for compatible browsers.
-One way to do this is by setting up Nginx as a reverse proxy (below).
+One way to do this is by setting up a reverse proxy, such as nginx, haproxy, apache, squid, etc.

 ### Nginx Reverse Proxy Setup ###

-Example configuration (you can add additional instances to the upstream
+Example configuration (you can add additional instances to the upstream backend for load balancing):
-backend:

 ```Nginx
 upstream prerender-yourappname-backend {